gbowerman/vmsstools/README.md

 ### Notes

 - This version only works with platform images (updates the _version_ property of the _imageReference_).
 Support for custom images will be added in a future version (updating the _imageUri_).

+- You can only update the version of a platform image.
+Updating the _sku_ (for example going from Ubuntu 15.10 to 16.04) is not possible.
+This maybe possible for VM Scale Sets in the future.